Studio School Student Policies

 Release of Information

-The School is committed to the safety of its students, faculty, and staff.
-As such, the School has prepared a Health and Safety Manual.
+The school is committed to the safety of its students, faculty, and staff.
+As such, the school has prepared a Health and Safety Manual.
 This document is available from the administrative offices, and a copy is kept in all studios and classrooms.
 Students are expected to follow safety procedures as outlined in the manual as well as comply with any safety information distributed by instructors.
-Students who fail to follow safety instructions may be dismissed from the School, as outlined in the Discipline policy.
+Students who fail to follow safety instructions may be dismissed from the school, as outlined in the Discipline policy.

 Classes are not interrupted for students to receive messages or phone calls.
 Office phones are not available for student use.

 Requests must include the full name of the student, last semester attended, and the full mailing address with zip code for the location(s) where the transcripts are to be sent.
 Alternatively, the student may pick up transcripts in person.
 In-person pick-up requests must include a telephone number so that the registrar can contact the student when the transcripts are available.
 Allow at least 3 business days for transcripts to be completed.